CorentinvdBdO/sruthi-co-pes/README.md

 the total number of epochs reaches *epoch_max*.
 A committee of *n_models* neural networks of shape *model_shape* is generated and compiled using the optimizer *optimizer*.

-During each loop, the committee is fitted for *epochs* epochs and each model gets either the same training set, a different part of the training set if *split_train* is True, a sample of the training set of fraction *bootstrap* if it is a float, or, when *constant_training_sets* is True, a dedicated train_dataset that stays the same over each loop, starting as a sample of the initial train_dataset of fraction *bootstrap*.
+During each loop, the committee is fitted for *epochs* epochs and each model gets either the same training set, a different part of the training set if *split_train* is True, a sample of the training set of fraction *bootstrap* if it is a float, or, when *constant_training_sets* is True, a dedicated train_dataset that stays the same over each loop, starting as a sample of the initial train_dataset, of fraction *bootstrap*.
 After the fit, a prediction of the barrier is asked to each model of the committee.
 From the points where the variance of this prediction is high (top *top_variance_percentage*), *high_variance_kept* are computed and join the training dataset.
 If *constant_training_sets* is True, a fraction of them join each model's dedicated training